phpbench/phpbench/docs/quick-start.rst

 Quick Start
 ===========

-This tutorial will walk you through creating a typical, simple, project that uses PHPBench as a dependency.
-You may also install PHPBench globally, see the :doc:`installing` chapter for more information.
+This tutorial will walk you through creating a simple project that uses PHPBench as a dependency.

-You may skip various sections according to your needs and use this as a general reference.

 Create your project
 -------------------